githubtraining/write-javascript-actions/responses/01_explain-environment.md

 ![Actions workflow diagram](https://i.imgur.com/CwxGobh.png)

-When a repository is configured with a **workflow** file, like we just created, the following series of events occurs.
+When a repository is configured with a **workflow** file, like we just created, the following series of events occurs:

 1. Your GitHub repository listens for an event
 2. That event triggers a workflow run which starts a runner
 3. The runner, regardless of the hosting method, is responsible for carrying out the jobs which are defined
-4. A job is series of steps, which can be actions or commands
+4. A job is a series of steps, which can be actions or commands
-5. When the steps complete a report is generated and can be viewed by anyone with access to the repository
+5. When the steps complete, a report is generated and can be viewed by anyone with access to the repository